Updated for 2019!

 There are so many ways to go about filing your taxes in 2019, depending on your circumstances or preferences.
 Some of the options available include:

 Online Tax Software: There are many brands of tax software you can use for filing your taxes.
 Depending on the level of support you need, you can choose the free or paid versions.
-Example are TurboTax Free, TurboTax Online (15% discount link), SimpleTax, H&R Block Tax, Studio Tax, GenuTax, AdvTax, Ufile, and Future Tax.
+Examples are TurboTax Free, TurboTax Online (15% discount link), SimpleTax, H&R Block Tax, Studio Tax, GenuTax, AdvTax, Ufile, and Future Tax.

 Tax software simplify the filing process since you can connect to an existing CRA My Account and use the “auto-fill my return” feature to automatically populate a good portion of your information.
 This automated process can help to reduce the likelihood of errors occurring.